-The Friday night after our rehearsal dinner and before our wedding, we decided to host a welcome party in my family’s backyard to welcome all our wedding guests to Nantucket.
-It was so nice to visit with all our guests the night before our wedding so we could spend our whole wedding night on the dance floor.
+The Friday night after our rehearsal dinner and before our wedding, we decided to host a wedding welcome party in my family’s backyard to welcome all our friends and family to Nantucket.
+I’ve loved attending friends’ destination weddings over the years and always loved wedding weekends where there was ample time to make the most of the destination during the day and get to visit with everyone at an evening event, whether that’s an intimate rehearsal dinner or a bigger welcome party where you include your entire guest list.
+I can’t recommend a welcome party enough if you’re planning a destination wedding!
+It was so nice to spend time with all our wedding guests the night before our big day so we could spend our whole wedding night on the dance floor.
 It was the perfect low-key night before our wedding day and I’m so excited to share all the fun little details with you today!

 We strung globe lights across the backyard and set up long white tables with cocktails and finger foods.
 My incredible sister and maid of honor Reilly and her friend Andy built the monogrammed sailboat as a bridal shower gift and it is one of my favorite details of our entire wedding.
 From the custom sail with our Kearsley Lloyd monogram to the bottle opener screwed into the side, it is one of the most personal and thoughtful gifts I’ve ever received.
 I know we’ll be using our new beer boat for many years to come!